-Trogir, located between Zadar and Split, is the perfect place to plan a day trip this spring or summer.
-With it not being as popular of a town as its neighbours, you won’t be surrounded by as many tourists and get to enjoy the atmosphere as the locals do.
-If you are a lover of photography, or just after that perfect Instagram photo, Trogir is an ideal location to explore.
+Have you ever heard about Trogir in Croatia?
+Trogir, located between Zadar and Split, is the perfect place to plan a day trip this spring or summer and is a great starting point for a Croatia road trip.
+With it not being as famous as a town like its neighbors, you won’t be surrounded by as many tourists and get to enjoy the atmosphere as the locals do.
+If you are a photography lover or just after that perfect Instagram photo, Trogir is an ideal location to explore.

-Everywhere you look there is beautiful architecture, stunning sea views, and palm trees.
-Trogir’s Old Town was voted best city-island in the world by National Geographic in 2015, so it is not a place you want to miss!
+There are beautiful architecture, stunning sea views, and palm trees everywhere you look.
+National Geographic voted Trogir’s Old Town the best city island in the world in 2015, so it is not a place you want to miss!

 At the tip of the town is Kamerlango Castle.
 It is relatively small in the sense of castles, but it is beautifully built and accessible to the public.
 For a fair price (prices may vary from spring to summer), you can enter the castle and climb the walls to enjoy a beautiful view of the surrounding marina and town.
 Inside the walls is a large open space where the town holds concerts or other events throughout the year.

 Local Tip: Sporting fans will want to check out the Batarija football pitch nearby!

 As you continue walking through the town’s small but charming alleyways, you will reach the Cathedral of St. Lawrence.